stefanoborini/book-the-software-company/03-code-quality.md

 With the above statements, I hope I convinced you it's important to sort out code quality immediately, aggressively and correctly, because complex refactoring is generally unfeasible.
-I've seen many companies, and not in a single one refactoring was effectively and seriously practiced.
+I've seen many companies, and not in a single one refactoring practices were effectively and seriously undertaken.

 ## Use of inferior tools impacting code quality